 Labelling and the organic logo after Brexit

-As the organic experts in the UK, we’ve been in regular communication with the UK government and other trade and policy stakeholders to get clarity on what Brexit will mean for organic labelling.
+As the organic experts in the UK, we’ve been in regular communication with the UK government and other trade and policy stakeholders to clarify what Brexit means for organic labelling.

 Labelling Guidelines for UK organic food and feed products from 1st January 2021Read them here